 The simple fact is that mushrooms need to be properly browned to be tasty and this requires high heat.

-This browning process, also called the Maillard reaction gives the mushrooms a deeper, sweeter and more delicious flavour.
+This browning process, also called the Maillard reaction gives the mushrooms a deeper, sweeter and better flavour.

-High heat is paramount to achieving beautiful, golden mushrooms and to prevent them from steaming.
+High heat is paramount to achieving beautiful, golden mushrooms and prevents them from steaming in the pan.